 That largely depends on which state you live in.
 Let’s discuss marijuana laws for growers, medical users, and recreational users at the state level next.

-State Laws on Cultivating Cannabis Seeds in 2019
+State Laws on Cultivating Cannabis Seeds

 The state of California was the first to wade into the waters of cannabis legalization way back in 1996.
 That’s when they legalized medical cannabis, and many other states have followed suit, either by making it fully legal for anyone over 21 to buy, possess, and grow cannabis seeds or by passing limited laws to allow for medicinal use with approved conditions.